joeacarstairs/personal-website/website/src/content/blog/2025/12/11/persecution.md

 In the year 325, Constantine stood before an assembly of Christian bishops.
 He had just the year before killed his last remaining rival in battle, leaving him as the sole Augustus of the Roman Empire, from Brittania to Arabia.
-Many of the bishops assembled before him in reverent awe sported scars from torture they had endured in the reign of Diocletian, Constantine's predecessor.
+The bishops must have assembled before him in reverent awe.

+Many of them sported scars from torture they had endured in the reign of Diocletian, Constantine's predecessor.
 Diocletian had sponsored an enormous and brutal persecution of Christians.
-But that generation of bishops were witnessing an epochal shift of power.
+But that generation of bishops was witnessing an epochal shift of power.
 Over his reign, Constantine would divert large chunks of the wealth and influence of the Roman state into the safe-keeping of the bishops.
 Under Constantine's leadership, the bishops would be transformed from enemies of the state to the state's agents.

 Official Roman persecution of Christians was decisively coming to an end.
 But the tragedy of the fourth century is that rather than ushering in a new age of